Table of Contents

 Chief operating officers (COOs) have a demanding task to make sure all operational activities within a company are performed in the best possible manner, but their career development can vary based on industry and previous experience.
-We won't delve into details about the career prospects of this C-level position but we will present COO dashboards and reports that are critical for helping chief operating officers across the world to effectively manage their time, company, operational processes, and results.
+Now in this post, we won't delve into details about the career prospects of this C-level position but we will present COO dashboards and reports, these are critical tools for helping chief operating officers across the world to effectively manage their time, company, operational processes, and results.
 To succeed in such an environment, an executive dashboard or report can make a striking difference.

 Increasing the strategic, as well as the operating value of managing business operations, are critical elements of COOs' positions who, oftentimes, need to wear many hats in order to successfully fulfill the role of "second in command," right after the CEO.

 Moreover, companies are becoming more data-driven, complex, and require stable performance in order to succeed in our cutthroat digital age.
 That's why using a modern dashboard tool is vital for monitoring and analyzing multiple touchpoints and presenting data in real-time, visually, and with strong interactivity levels so any operational activity can't be left unnoticed.

 That said, in this post, we will answer what is a COO dashboard and COO report, will give some industry examples, and a few valuable tips on how to create your own COO dashboards.